Glossary of Watch Terms

 Totalizer: A mechanism that keeps track of elapsed time and display it, usually on a subdial.

 Tourbillon: A device in a mechanical watch that eliminates timekeeping errors cause by the slight difference in the rates at which a watch runs in the horizontal and vertical positions.
 The tourbillon consist of round carriage, or cage, holding the escapement and the balance.
-It rotates continously at the rate of once per minute.
+It rotates continuously at the rate of once per minute.

 Tritium: An isotope of hydrogen that is used to activate the luminous dots or indices on a watch dial.
 The radioactivity released in this process is too slight to pose a health risk.